CubedProgrammer/CubedProgrammerCSockStreams/README.md

 Param res is a pcpcss_http_req.

 Frees the memory used by res, if res is heap allocated, it'll have to be freed separately.
+#### Type cpcss_mr_callback_t
+Callback type for multirequest.

+Pointer to function void(const char *url, cpcss_client_sock, cs, pcpcss_http_req res)
+#### cpcss_multirequest(cb, req, ...)
+Param cb is the callback function.

+Param req is the request to make, URL will be replaced with the URLs given.

+All other parameters are urls.

+The request can be initialized with any URL, since it will be replaced anyways.
+The callback will be called with the URL, the client socket, and the pointer to the response, for all successful connections.
+If the response was invalid, the callback will be called with the URL and two NULL pointers.
+Do not free the response or free the pointer to the response.
+The calls to the callback will not necessarily be called with the URLs in the order they appear.
+However, the requests will be sent to the URLs in the order they appear.
+The last argument must be NULL.